vivrass/country-select/README.md

 Users are strongly advised to evaluate the suitability of this list given their user base.

+## Latest Changes

+As of version 1.0.5 a runtime error will be raised if any of the user-supplied priority countries do not correlate with those in the main country list.

+*Note:* this may cause existing applications using *country-select* to fail, but such failures will highlight incorrect usage, enabling the implementation to be corrected so that correct and accurate data may be gathered.

+Thanks to Steve Purcell (http://github.com/purcell) for this addition.

 ## Installation

 Install as a gem using